demir10x/nextjs-course-demo/README.md

 Why Next.js is better than React.js
 Next.js is very easy in terms of routing pages instead of React-router hook.
 How to connect with you app with nsql database (MongoDB atlas).

+The app is deployed on Vercel (a project by Next.js team).
+Link: https://nextjs-course-demo-phi-drab.vercel.app/